aravindsairam001/project_bridge/README.md

    - Ensure input video format is supported
    - Check available disk space for output
    - Verify video codec compatibility

+4. **Missing Model Files**
+   - Download the required `.pth` model files separately
+   - Place them in the project root directory
+   - Check file names match exactly with the script references

+5. **Git Large File Issues**
+   - Model files are excluded from git (see `.gitignore`)
+   - Use Git LFS for large files if needed
+   - Download models separately from the repository

 ### Dependencies Issues
 ```bash